The 3 PM to 6 PM Survival Guide: How Working Parents Actually Coordinate After-School Activities for Multiple Kids

 Minutes 4-6: Confirm your support.
 Send one quick message to your carpool partner, your backup pickup person, or your co-parent confirming who is handling what on the flagged days.
 Not a paragraph.
 A simple "Still good for Thursday soccer pickup?" is enough.
 The Russell Sage Foundation study of 2,971 mothers found that those who received less than 72 hours' schedule notice reported substantially higher work-life conflict.
 Your Monday scan gives you five-plus days of notice for the entire week.

 Minutes 7-10: Set your fallback.
-Pick the one day this week that is most likely to go wrong.
-(There is always one.)
+Pick the one day this week that's most likely to go wrong.
+There's always one.
 Decide now: if the plan falls apart, who do you call?
 What can be rescheduled?
-What is the minimum viable version of that afternoon?
-Having that answer ready at 10 AM on Monday means you do not have to find it at 2:55 PM on Wednesday.
+What's the minimum viable version of that afternoon?
+Having that answer ready at 10 AM on Monday means you don't have to find it at 2:55 PM on Wednesday.

 The American Psychological Association found that 74% of parents identified disrupted routines as a significant source of stress, making it the top parental stressor.
 The inverse is the entire thesis: if routine disruption is the number-one stressor, routine establishment is the number-one stress reducer.